Are you thinking of visiting Disneyland while you are pregnant?

 Let’s get this out of the way first.

-Almost since the day the gates to Disneyland opened in 1955 there has been an urban myth.
+Almost since the very first day the gates to Disneyland opened in 1955 there has been an urban myth.

 So where does this urban myth come from?
 Wishful thinking mostly!
 The first baby born in Disneyland was Teresa Salcado who arrived on July 4, 1979.